Royal Borough of Greenwich: Further education

 Greenwich Community College is the main publicly funded provider of further education in the borough, offering a range of academic and vocational courses and qualifications.
 Anglian College London is a private college offering further and higher education courses to students from around London and overseas.
 In September 2013, The Royal Borough of Greenwich Equestrian Centre – a partnership between Hadlow College and the Royal Borough of Greenwich – opened.
 At present it offers Level 1 and Level 2 qualifications in horse care, as well as a range of part-time qualifications and a BSc (Hons) degree in Equine Sports Therapy and Rehabilitation.
-In September 2010 Ravensbourne opened its new campus at Greenwich Peninsula.

 Universities

 The University of Greenwich main campus is located in the distinctive buildings of the former Royal Naval College.
 There is a further campus of the university at Avery Hill in Eltham, and also, outside the borough, in Medway.
 The Faculty of Music of Trinity Laban Conservatoire of Music and Dance (formerly known as Trinity College of Music) is also housed in the buildings of the former Greenwich Hospital.

+Ravensbourne University opened its new campus in September 2010 and is located next to The O2 on Greenwich Peninsula.

 Sport within the borough

 Greenwich Council owns many sports centres and these are operated by Greenwich Leisure Limited (GLL).
 They also run an outdoor swimming pool, Charlton Lido.

-The largest football club in the borough is Charlton Athletic F.C., a professional club playing in the EFL League One, There are two non-League football clubs, Bridon Ropes F.C. and Meridian F.C., who both play in Woolwich at Meridian Sports & Social Club.
+The largest football club in the borough is Charlton Athletic F.C., a professional club playing in the EFL Championship, There are three non-League football clubs, Bridon Ropes F.C. and Meridian F.C., who both play in Charlton at Meridian Sports & Social Club and Cray Valley Paper Mills F.C. who play in Eltham at Badgers Sports Ground.
 There are several rugby clubs, most notably Blackheath F.C., who played at Rectory Field for 158 years, moving to Eltham in 2016.
 Blackheath Cricket Club still plays at Rectory Field.

 Greenwich was one of the five host boroughs for the 2012 Summer Olympics and hosted 34 events in nine sports at three venues across the borough.
 Greenwich Park hosted equestrian events and modern pentathlon; the Royal Artillery Barracks in Woolwich hosted shooting events; and The O2 arena hosted gymnastics and basketball finals.